 - Food waste and food miles.

-- The BBC’s climate change food calculator can be used to calculate the carbon footprint of the recipe.
+- Climate change food calculator (use it to calculate the carbon footprint of your recipe).